 Manage segments (only for access control groups that can see all employee data)

 Ability to create, update and delete segments and managers who have been added to the segment.
-When enabled, users will see the Configuration and Attributes option in the left menu from where they are able to access the attribute segments to update, create, and delete segments.
+When enabled, users will see the Administration and Attributes option in the left menu from where they are able to access the attribute segments to update, create, and delete segments.
 They will also be able to add and remove managers on the segments.

 Manage attributes (only for access control groups that can see all employee data)

 Ability to create, update and delete attributes.
-When enabled, users will see the Configuration and Attributes option in the left menu and will be able to access, update, and create new attributes.
+When enabled, users will see the Administration and Attributes option in the left menu and will be able to access, update, and create new attributes.
 The "Manage segments" permission also needs to be enabled to manage attributes.

 Ability to create and configure schedules and send surveys.
 When enabled, users will see a Schedules option in the left menu from where they can create and manage survey schedules, and send out surveys for the employees that they manage.
 This is typically for local administrators who are managing a segment of employees, such as a country, business unit, or department.